cedadev/ceda-cc/CCCC/trunk/README.txt

 This will produce a listing of errors, the number of times they occur and up to two of the files which contain the error.
 It is hoped that inspection of one or 2 files will provide enough information to trace the problems which lead to the error reports.

+python summary.py -html <log file directory>

+This will create a set of html files in the "html" directory, which can be viewed through a browser (enter file://<path to html directory into your browser).

 Installing as a package:
 ------------------------